datastaxdevs/workshop-spring-quarkus-micronaut-cassandra/README.md

 <p>There is nothing preventing you from running the workshop on your own machine.
 If you do so, you will need the following:
 <ol>
 <li><b>git</b>
-<li><b>Python 3.6+</b>
 <li><b>Astra Cli</b>
-<li><b>Pulsar Shell or Pulsar-Client</b>
+<li>Java, Graal VM</b>
 </ol>
 </p>
-In this readme, we try to provide instructions for local development as well - but keep in mind that the main focus is development on Gitpod, hence <strong>we can't guarantee live support</strong> about local development in order to keep on track with the schedule.
-However, we will do our best to give you the info you need to succeed.
+In this README, we provide instructions mainly for Gitpod, hence <strong>we can't guarantee live support</strong> about local development in order to keep on track with the schedule.
+However, we will do our best to give you the info. you need to succeed.
 </details>
 <p/>
 <details>